orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - start with one, find match, then match entire structure and revert if not. ; one way.
 Detach and reattach.
 - Local modular structure: left/right collapse simultaneously to get a modular rewrite in ; then check locally to break the recursion.

-`.orbit`
+`.none` Many ways of phrasing this ; "it's explored/.../branched but dies", ..., "looked at, then ignored".
+- none: initial direct to terminal, no vertex in between. & reference none for "select none" `.orbit`
 - Note that an orbit means reversibility (if no other context changes, and if we ignore the cursor)
 - This is what breaks our recursion.
 An equivalency we don't have access to.- It halts the program. (["And there we have it ..."](@see https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=And%20there%20we%20have%20it%2C%20an%20infinity%2C%20loop%2C%20...%2C%20orbit%20if%20we%20ignore%20the%20difference.))